-However, I’ve been closed off to the rest of the world, haven’t wanted to share much on social media, especially no pictures of myself which for me is lonesome.
+However, I’ve been closed off from the rest of the world, and haven’t wanted to share much on social media, especially no pictures of myself which for me is lonesome.
 I like interacting with people.
-In the spirit of Christmas, I decided to get completely dressed (minus the heels), makeup and all, go out for a few hours, snap a few photos and make a couple of posts.
+In the spirit of Christmas, I decided to get completely dressed (minus the heels), do makeup and all, go out for a few hours, snap a few photos and make a couple of posts.

 I could have taken images of me in my pajamas.
 I might do so later but I needed a change.
 You see, I realized I was in need of some serious self-care because during this pandemic I’m still putting everyone and everything else before myself(the wife/mom life is no joke).
 For me self-care was getting up, getting dressed, and getting out.